stx-advox/land/README.md

 #  🤝 Join

-1. Join the stacks discord server
+1. Join the official [Stacks Discord](https://discord.gg/gKF48SVChS) server

-2. in #start-here select the 🔍 emoji to get access to the Advocates DAO category
+2. In #start-here select the 🔍 emoji to get access to the Advocates DAO category

 3. Have a friend advocate vouch for you, or post an intro about yourself directly in the #join-requests channel